gmtmcd/Level-4-Individual-Project/timelog.md

 * *0.5 hours* Created a launch screen for the app using my logo
 * *0.5 hours* Played around with view transistions and settled on adding a fade between each view
 * *1 hour* Created the template for the About this app page
+* *2 hours* Filled in and created the about this app page